arielmmoreira/algorithmsUnlocked/README.md

 # algorithmsUnlocked

-An implementation of algorithms based on the book "Algorithms Unlocked"
+This is a study project.
+I'm trying to implement in C the algorithms presented on the book "Algorithms Unlocked" by Thomas H. Cormen.